funilrys/PyFunceble/docs/facts/known_issues.rst

 To solve this, you will have to manually set the default for `created_at` to for example :code:`2020-12-22 09:09:50` in the :code:`DB_name.pyfunceble_whois_record`.
-You can use dBeaver to do this or by manually run this SQL code.
+You can for example use dBeaver_ to do this or manually run this SQL code insode your database.

 .. code-block:: sql